-Taps and faucets can be built differently to provide different methods of turning it on, make it last longer or to enhance its features.
+Taps and faucets can be built differently to provide different methods of turning it on, make it last longer, or enhance its features.
 Knowing how each tap is built so that you can decide what type of tap you are looking to install is important.

 Cartridge Taps – These cartridge faucets have a lever to control flow by moving it up and down or side to side.
 This cartridge is the mechanism used to control the water flow and temperature.

-Ceramic Taps – These faucets replace taps washers with ceramic discs instead to make its durability last even longer, since tap washers always seem repair-prone.
-The added benefit of ceramic discs is also that taps are easier to twist as it only takes a quarter turn to switch it on.
+Ceramic Taps – These faucets replace taps washers with ceramic discs instead to make their durability last even longer, since tap washers always seem repair-prone.
+The added benefit of ceramic discs is also that taps are easier to twist as it only takes a quarter turn to switch them on.

 Popular Water Tap Designs in 2020

-- Pillar– The design of these taps is more traditional and are mostly used in bathrooms of homes.
+- Pillar– The design of these taps is more traditional and is mostly used in bathrooms of homes.
 The tap comes with a smooth handle that reduces the flow of water with an improved design and sculpted body design.
-The taps come with a single hole installation.
+The taps come with a single-hole installation.

 - Wall Mounted – Wall mounted taps are mostly used in bathrooms and show off a more modern design to your bathroom.
-The wall mounted faucets are not easily fixed as it requires access to concealed pipes in the area where you want to install.
+The wall-mounted faucets are not easily fixed as it requires access to concealed pipes in the area where you want to install them.
 As such, some hacking may occur.

 - Floor Mounted – These stunning freestanding taps usually come hand in hand with a designer bathtub.
 They are mounted on the floor of the bathroom and the spout hovers directly above the foot of the bathtub, creating a stunning and luxurious look for your bathroom.

-- Contemporary – Most tap designs gear towards the contemporary styles as they are classic and versatile designs for any modern home look.
-It is the perfect middleground design between retro taps and futuristic taps.
+- Contemporary – Most tap designs gear towards contemporary styles as they are classic and versatile designs for any modern home look.
+It is the perfect middle ground design between retro taps and futuristic taps.

 - Modern – Many more modern taps can come with LED designs and can even deviate in designs from the traditional tap with a neck and a spout.
-Take for example this clam shell tap that would add a futuristic element in your tap design.
+Take for example this clamshell tap that would add a futuristic element to your tap design.

 - Designer – For a more luxurious look for the home or hotel, designer taps are all the rage.
 These luxurious taps are usually more expensive and are crafted with state-of-the-art technology to provide the best user experience and design.
 The branded taps that Tap Faucet City Singapore carries currently are Grohe taps and Kohler taps.